microsoft/ApplicationInsights-node.js/README.md

 There are breaking changes between releases prior to version 0.22 and after.
 These changes are designed to bring consistency with other Application Insights SDKs and allow future extensibility.
 Please review this README for new method and property names.
-For additional detail on the changes to the track API, review #302.

 In general, you can migrate with the following:
 - Replace references to `appInsights.client` with `appInsights.defaultClient`